Dispelling Some Myths: Ancient Britons

 4. Op. cit., Chapter 34.

-5. Cassius Dio, "Roman History", Epitome of Book LXII, Chapter 8, Loeb Classical Library (1925), retrieved on July 24th, 2020 from LacusCurtius.
-Earlier, in Chapter 2, Dio states Boudica "assembled her army, to the number of some 120,000".
+5. Cassius Dio, 'Roman History', Epitome of Book LXII, Chapter 8, Loeb Classical Library (1925), (accessed July 24th, 2020 from LacusCurtius)' Earlier, in Chapter 2, Dio states Boudica 'assembled her army, to the number of some 120,000'.
 The strength of armies given by ancient authors are notoriously unreliable.

 10. Born at the beginning of the 2nd-century BC, Polybius probably gleaned his information from official sources and may even have spoken to eyewitnesses to the events of 225 BC.